vitelity-community/vmobile/README.md

 # vmobile
-Documentation for the Vitelity VMobile Platform
+Community Maintained Documentation for the Vitelity VMobile Platform